#So.Me Study Timeline

 The data collected through the stages outlined below will be subjected to psychometric analysis to identify poor performing items, and establish evidence for the quality of the measure.

-• The measure will be piloted in schools across England.
+• The measure will be piloted in schools across England, during Children's Mental Health Week 2025.

-• The app developed in phase one will be used again with a subset of 150 young people from the 1500 young people in the pilot. we will use the app to ask young people to share their daily experiences of social media use, thoughts, and emotions.
+• A similar app to that used in phase 1 will be used again with a subset of 150-200 young people from the 1500 young people in the pilot.
+We will use the app to ask young people to share their daily experiences of social media use, thoughts, and emotions.

 Once again in this phase, we will explore whether young people’s social media comments can be used to understand their emotions.
 Combining this data with data from the EMA will help us to understand what behaviours may be related to reduced mental health and improved wellbeing.